 For example, a doctor can specialise in the care of the elderly, geriatrics, or choose to focus on the care of children, paediatrics.
 Doctors can choose to become general practitioners or general surgeons, which means they are respectively equipped to deal with a wide range of medical and surgical issues.

-Doctors face the challenge of trying to heal people and to keep people as healthy as possible on a daily basis.
-They do this by using their communication skills to understand what the problem is and their scientific knowledge to know how best to fix it.
+Doctors face the challenge of trying to heal people and keep them as healthy as possible on a daily basis.
+They do this by using their communication skills to understand what the problem is and using their scientific knowledge to know how best to fix it.
 Doctors have some of the most diverse and challenging careers available.

 Read on to find out about:

 General Practitioners are doctors who have trained in the medical specialty of generalism and work in the community to care for patients of all ages and backgrounds.
 They are faced with the formidable task of being the frontline of healthcare by acting as the first point of contact in a patient’s care.